 Knowing how much of each vegetable to plant is a bit trickier.
 That depends on how well things grow, which vegetables you prefer and how often you’ll be eating it.
 In truth, you won’t really know how many vegetables to plant for your family until you’ve got a few years experience under your belt.

 Even then, tastes change.

 Some plants simply take up more space.
-Artichokes, asparagus and rhubarb are perennial plants that need to sit in the garden all season.
-Vining crops, like squash, cucumbers and melons will need room to spread out or up.
-On the other hand, many crops can be planted in succession, planting only a few feet of a row every 2-3 weeks so that a new crops is continually coming in.
+Artichokes, asparagus, and rhubarb are perennial plants that need to sit in the garden all season.
+Vining crops, like squash, cucumbers, and melons will need room to spread out or up.
+On the other hand, many crops can be planted in succession, planting only a few feet of a row every 2-3 weeks so that a new crop is continually coming in.

 Succession planting is very dependent on the length of your growing season.
 Warm climates can do several plantings of corn, while cooler climates can squeeze in a second planting of peas.

 If you have limited space, you can extend your harvest season by planting different types of the same vegetable: early, mid and late maturing varieties.

 Use the chart on the following page as general guidelines of how much to plant, for a family of 4, for the most commonly grown vegetables.

 The chart below is meant to give you some general guidelines for the most commonly grown vegetables.
 Of course, if you love peppers but hate cabbage, you can always adjust.

 How Much to Plant (for a Family of 4)